techidaily/site-win11-tips/source/_posts/resolving-virtualboxs-0x80004005-failure-message.md

 ![Uninstall VM VirtualBox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/uninstall-vm-virtualbox.jpg)
 3. Follow the prompt to remove it from your system.

  Once done, restart your computer.
-Then head to the official website for[Oracle VM VirtualBox and download the latest version](https://www.virtualbox.org/wiki/Downloads) .
+Then head to the official website for [Oracle VM VirtualBox and download the latest version](https://www.virtualbox.org/wiki/Downloads) .
 After that, install it, and see if that helps fix the issue.

 ## Fixing the VirtualBox E\_FAIL (0x80004005) Error on Windows